lets-fiware/node-red-contrib-letsfiware-NGSI/docs/en/custom_nodes/ngsi_attribute.md

 -   `name`: A name for a node instance
 -   `Context Broker`: An endpoint of a context broker
 -   `ServicePath`: FIWARE Service Path
--   `Action type`: value of actionType in payload
+-   `Action type`: `value of actionType in payload`
--   `Entity id`: Entity id to be read, updated or deleted an attribute
+-   `Entity id`: Id of an entity containing an attribute to be read, updated or delete
--   `Entity type`: Entity type to be read, updated or deleted an attribute
+-   `Entity type`: Type of an entity containing an attribute to be read, updated or delete
--   `Attribute name`: Attribute name name to read, update or delete
+-   `Attribute name`: Attribute name of an attribute to be read, updated or delete
 -   `Metadata`: List of metadata names
 -   `Skip forwarding`: If true, Context Broker skips forwarding to Context Providers
 -   `Override metadata`: If true, it replaces the existing metadata